 A complex process that consists of a fluid set of skills to help individuals achieve valued states of being.
 Clinical psychologists in DBT explore emotion regulation, including how emotion regulation relates to mindfulness and several mediating processes.

-Getting Help in Santa Ana, CA with Dialectical Behavioral Therapy
+Getting Help in Orange County, CA with Dialectical Behavioral Therapy

 At Pacific Sands Recovery Center, we know that there is no one-size-fits-all solution for recovery.
-One of the many therapies we include is DBT in a client’s treatment plan because it has proven effective for many clients with dual diagnoses and targets a wide range of the symptoms of substance use.
+One of the many therapies we include at our Orange County treatment center is Dialectical Behavioral Therapy because it has proven effective for many clients and targets a wide range of the symptoms of substance use.
 Call us at 949-426-7962 and speak directly to a care coordinator now.